ewinapun/ewinapun.github.io/_projects/3_project.markdown

 ---
 layout: page
 title: Project 3
-description: a project that redirects to another website
+description: more projects are coming
-img:
+img: /assets/img/2.jpg

 ---

 Every project has a beautiful feature shocase page.
 It's easy to include images, in a flexible 3-column grid format.
 Make your photos 1/3, 2/3, or full width.